 Lawn grub treatments can help somewhat reduce the number of adult Japanese beetles the next year, although they’re still likely to fly in from neighboring properties.
 Grub treatments are usually done primarily to prevent lawn damage, rather than to control beetles.

-Controlling Adult Japanese Beetles
+How to Control Adult Japanese Beetles

 Preventing Japanese beetles from feeding on your plants is an ongoing battle but there are some things you can do to limit the damage.